Our core method: the story exchange

 The story exchange is a powerful model based on the belief of Narrative 4’s founding authors.
 They understand that we will see the world, and ourselves, more empathically through the exchange of personal narratives.
 Today, this belief is supported by the work of neuroscientists, as well as by the experiences of story exchange participants.

-A host, working with a Narrative 4 facilitator, organizes a group of participants (usually 8-16), identifies objectives, ensures safety for all participants, and builds trust through communication.
+A host, working with a Narrative 4 facilitator, organizes a group of participants, identifies objectives, ensures a safe space, and builds trust through communication.

-The facilitator pairs participants and gives them time to share their stories.
-Participants actively listen to their partner's story.
+story exchange, the facilitator pairs participants and gives them time to share their stories, encouraging participants to actively engage with

-After a break, the facilitator brings everyone together in a circle to hear each participant share their partner’s story in the first person.
+After a break, the facilitator reconvenes the group in a circle and asks each participant to retell their partner's story in the first person.

-A successful story exchange is the result of careful preparation in partnership with the host, skilled facilitation that creates mutual respect among every person in the exchange.
+A successful story exchange is the result of careful preparation in partnership with the host and skilled facilitation that creates mutual respect among every person in the exchange.
 The post-exchange reflection allows participants to consider what they’ve experienced and plan for how they can build on it.

 The story exchange is particularly powerful in K-12 classrooms, helping students to: